Generalizable Synthetic Image Detection via Language-guided Contrastive Learning: LASTED for Synthetic Image Detection

 \subsection{Motivation}

-The training paradigm based on contrastive learning has been proven to have strong generalizability and zero-shot transferability in the field of image classification \cite{deng2009imagenet, moco, mae, clip}.
+The training paradigm based on contrastive learning has been proven to have strong generalizability and zero-shot transferability in image classification \cite{deng2009imagenet, moco, mae, clip}.
 Inspired by this, we attempt to involve the contrastive learning in the task of synthetic image detection.
-To explore which contrastive paradigm is most suitable, we evaluate three famous paradigms, namely, MoCo \cite{moco}, MAE \cite{mae}, and CLIP \cite{clip}, on their abilities to extract generalizable representations for discriminating unseen real (Danbooru \cite{danbooru2021}) and synthetic (Latent Diffusion \cite{latent_diffusion}) painting images.
+To explore which contrastive paradigm is the most suitable, we evaluate three widely adopted paradigms, namely, MoCo \cite{moco}, MAE \cite{mae}, and CLIP \cite{clip}, on their abilities to extract generalizable representations for discriminating unseen real (Danbooru \cite{danbooru2021}) and synthetic (Latent Diffusion \cite{latent_diffusion}) painting images.
 The extracted features, visualized by T-SNE \cite{tsne}, are shown in Fig.~\ref{fig:zeroshot_cmp}.
-Note that no fine-tuning is conducted on these three models.
-It can be seen that although these models are only trained on real natural photos (\eg, ImageNet \cite{deng2009imagenet}), they can still extract highly discriminative representations from real/synthetic painting images, which are unseen in the training phase.
-In particular, the representations extracted by CLIP can almost perfectly distinguish painting images from Danbooru and Latent Diffusion.
-We therefore speculate that although DM or GAN synthesized images have good visual realism, they can be still easily distinguishable in the joint visual-language feature space.
-This serves as our motivation of using language-guided contrastive training paradigm for the task of synthetic image detection.
+Note that no fine-tuning is conducted.
+It can be seen that although these models are only trained on real natural photos (\eg, ImageNet \cite{deng2009imagenet} that is a large-scale dataset widely used for evaluating image classification models, containing millions of labeled images across thousands of categories), they can still extract highly discriminative representations from unseen real/synthetic painting images.
+In particular, the representations extracted by CLIP can distinguish painting images from Danbooru and Latent Diffusion in a much more satisfactory manner.
+We therefore speculate that although DM or GAN synthesized images have good visual realism, they can be still easily distinguished in the joint visual-language feature space.

+We attribute the formation of such a highly discriminative feature space to the richness of information and multimodal representations.
+Specifically, textual descriptions provide a wealth of information that goes beyond fixed labels.
+This variability enables the detector to capture the discriminative properties of different contexts, thus improving its ability to distinguish whether similar context belongs to the real or synthetic category.
+On the other hand, the multimodal objective supervise the detector to identify not just the visual features of images but also how these features relate to textual descriptions.
+This supervision effectively shapes the feature space, leading to better separation and organization of representations.
+Now we are ready to design appropriate textual labels and conduct multimodal training based on them.